lavanya-2342/VersionControlSystemLab/Readme.md

 Hello this is my first modification
-Second line of the readme file sk:wq
+Second line of the readme file

-sk :wutyuyfrytfyfdytfdhydhxbfxbgdhghq